latlan1/simulated_annealing_optimization/README.md

 ## Description
 Using Simulated Annealing to optimize for best Wine quality

-## Using Simulated Annealing to optimize model input parameters
+## Using Simulated Annealing to optimize machine model inputs

 There are various approaches that one can take to reverse-engineer a trained machine learning model and we explore this problem by implementing simulated